Terms and Conditions

 3. Order Quantities

 3.1.
-The seller always supplies timber to the nearest available stock length, as such the stock lengths do vary.
+The trader always supplies timber to the nearest available stock length, as such the stock lengths vary.

-3.3.
-Due to constant stock rotation it is not always possible for the seller, at the time of order, to confirm what the finished order quantity will be.
+3.2.
+Due to constant stock rotation it is not always possible for the trader, at the time of order, to confirm the stock lengths.

 4.1.
-Although the seller makes every effort to ensure that published prices and quotes are as accurate as possible the seller reserves the right to refuse the sale of mis-priced or mis-quoted goods.
+Although the trader makes every effort to ensure that published prices and quotes are as accurate as possible, the trader reserves the right to refuse the sale of mis-priced or mis-quoted goods.

 4.2.
 All prices are in Great British Pounds Sterling.